How to Install 7zip on Ubuntu Linux

 7zip supports all the major "archive and compression" file-types you'd want to create or view, plus it provides its own lossless compression type (7z) that I've come to prefer.
 In short, I don't zip or Rar files anymore; I 7zip them!

-Installing a 7-zip in Ubuntu Linux is simple.
+Installing 7-zip in Ubuntu Linux is simple.
 Follow these instructions:

 Install 7-Zip

-1. From the "Applications" menu, select "Add/Remove".
+1. From the "Applications" menu, select "Ubuntu Software Center" (it use to be labeled "Add/Remove", before version 9.10).
 This will bring up Ubuntu's applications manager.

-2. Select "All available applications" from the "Show" drop-down menu (located in the top-right corner of the applications manager.
+2. Select "All applications" from the "View" menu (located at the top).

 3. Type "7zip" in to the search box (top-left) and press <enter> on your keyboard.

-8. Authenticate.
-Type in the root password.
+6. Authenticate.
+Type in your password.
 Now, 7-zip will be downloaded and installed.

 Create and View 7zip files with Ubuntu's "Archive Manager" (file-roller)